pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 installs (any) software binary (no compilation required) while Pip compiles sources or wheels for (only) Python packages.

+THis document explains these best practices for using Conda:
+* Use $PROJECT space for your conda folder
+* How to load and activate Conda
+* How to create a new environment
+* Using channels
+* Create backups of your environments
+* Use different directories as needed
+* General dos and don'ts

 ## Use $PROJECT space for your conda folder

 Be aware that each different Conda environment will be created using